seanTsmith/tequila/README.md

 - Workspace Integration

 #### To do later
-- Review callback for consistancy.  err, xxx like node?
+- Review callback for consistency.  err, xxx like node?
 - Make validation rules for attributes.
-Built in and code.
-Also model can have one.  // rulsfor types and other
+Built in such as range, required, type specific, ..., finally js callback
+- Make validation for model in conjunction with attributes - extend current validation to code and rule based
 - Attribute image type
 - tequilaStore needs to be set not hard coded (mongo)
 - Attribute visible property
+- Improve Session to handle server side auth on store
+- Add authentication to Store via sessions

 #### To do even later
 - Why is Travis breaking JSONfilestore ?